Would you like to join Rubha Phoil?

-We’re offering you a chance to be part of the third 4 month residential Community Building Program (testimonies of the first one at the bottom of the page).
+We’re looking for people who want to go on a village builders learners journey (testimonies of the first one at the bottom of the page).
 At the moment there are no plans for an organised course, but everyone can go on their own journey on their own pace, with mentoring by current residents.
 If the journey goes well for both sides, those who want to, can apply to become a long-term or permanent member of our community.

-What we offer – 4 Month Community Building Program.
+What we offer – a Community Building Journey.

 The journey will be a toolkit to: